Yephess Charitable Trust

 What They Don't Fund

-- Individuals (organizational grants only)
+- Individuals (organisational grants only)

-- Organizations outside Great Britain (primarily)
+- Organisations outside Great Britain (primarily)

 - Projects not aligned with religious or educational purposes